-Communicating and Collaborating Better with Slack
+Communicating + Collaborating Better with Slack

 Katrina Horne, Apr 14, 2021 12:56:00 PM

-Whether your company is back in the office or works remotely, we’re willing to bet you could benefit from using Slack.
+Whether your company is in-office or works remotely, we’re willing to bet you could benefit from using Slack.

 Adopting Slack at Growth